Adroiti/docs-for-code-review-tools/Cppcheck/iterators.md

-Pattern: Iterators
+Pattern: Same iterator used with different containers

 Issue: -

 ## Description

-Same iterator is used with different containers `container1` and `container2`.
+Same iterator is used with different containers.

 ## Further Reading